 The police were lovely they even bought me a coffee. -Holly

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Gatwick Airport.

 What to Expect

 London Gatwick Airport (Code: LGW) is located roughly 50km southeast of Central London.
 There are two terminals: North and South and they are connected landside by an automated people mover.
 Facilities and amenities are kept to a minimum.
 Travellers will find some shops and a few restaurants that are open 24-hours a day.
 There is 90 minutes of free WiFi available; however, past travellers have said it can be slow and inconsistent.
 For those looking for a little added comfort, there are first class lounges, one of which has showers, that economy class passengers can pay to access.
-See Airport Lounges in the airport guide below for locations and access information.
+See Airport Lounges in the guide below for locations and access information.

 Gatwick Airport has some decent places to sleep overnight.
 Landside areas of both terminals seem to have the best options.
 In the south terminal, there are soft benches and armchairs, and in the north terminal there are comfortable seats on the lower level near the coffee shop.
 Airside, there are a few benches without armrests where you can stretch out.
 Wherever you end up sleeping, it is worth bringing a sleep mask, earplugs or noise cancelling headphones, and some warm layers as the airport can be bright, noisy and chilly.
-Explore our guide to sleeping in London Gatwick Airport or read some traveller reviews for more tips.
+Explore our guide to sleeping in London Gatwick Airport or read some traveller airport reviews for more tips.
 If you’re looking for uninterrupted sleep, there are two hotels inside the airport offering day rooms and overnight stays, and other hotels nearby that are connected by shuttles.
-See Airport Hotels in the airport guide below.
+See the Airport Hotels section below for locations.